 The big risk to US relative performance involves valuation (including the valuation of the dollar).
 Nevertheless, we are more optimistic on US equities than other regions, for two main reasons.
-The first relates to the secular outlook, which appears relatively bright for the tech stocks the US is heavily weighted in.
-The main upside risk for the global equity market over the next few years is if an "AI boom" scenario unfolds.
-With the Fed now on hold and likely to begin cutting rates this year, a weaker version of the cycle that played out during second half of the 1990s is a possibility today.
+The first relates to the secular outlook, which appears relatively bright for tech stocks.
+The main upside risk for the global equity market over the next few years is if an "Al boom" scenario unfolds.
+With the Fed now on hold and likely to begin cutting rates this year, a weaker version of the cycle that played out during the second half of the 1990s is a possibility today.
 Back then, excitement linked to the growth of the internet drove gains.
-This cycle, Al related investment could be the driver.
+This cycle, AI related investment could be the driver.
 The US has much greater exposure to the "pick and shovel" plays positioned to benefit from an AI spending boom than any other region.
 The second reason for favouring the US relates to the cyclical outlook.
 Even though the odds of a soft landing have gone up, economic growth risks are still significantly higher than in any given year.
 The US is the most defensive of our six equity regions, which is an attractive characteristic at a time when growth risks remain elevated.